Protect your network & IT systems

-Whether network components, servers or work stations, the security of all IT system components is one of the most important aspects of corporate IT security.
-Depending on the system to be tested, we differentiate between internal and external pentests: Internal tests simulate an attack by a hacker who has already gained access to the internal network, e.g. through unauthorized physical access.
+Whether it is about network components, servers or workstations, the security of all IT system components is one of the most important components of corporate security and, among other things, contributes significantly to protection against ransomware attacks.
+Usually, we differentiate between an internal and an external pentest: Internal tests simulate an attack by a hacker who has already gained access to the internal network, e.g. through unauthorized physical access or social engineering.
 External tests simulate an attack via the internet in which hackers attempt to access your IT systems.

-Vulnerabilities in external IT systems accessible from the internet are often used as an initial entry point.
-Through vulnerabilities in the internal IT system, attackers may be able to infiltrate the corporate network and spread further, enabling them to hijack or manipulate sensitive data, as well as target other users on the network.
-Loss of confidentiality, integrity and availability of information are possible consequences of a successful attack.
+Vulnerabilities in external IT systems accessible from the internet are a common initial entry point.
+Through vulnerabilities in the internal IT system, attackers may be able to infiltrate the corporate network and spread further.
+Thus, sensitive data is often stolen or manipulated, and other users in the network are targeted.
+Loss of confidentiality, integrity and availability of information are common consequences of a successful attack.

-Our system pentest is an effective security measure to comprehensively analyze your systems for these vulnerabilities.
+Our system pentest is an effective security measure to comprehensively analyze your systems for these and other vulnerabilities.

 Common vulnerabilities include:

 Our pentests are conducted according to a standardized approach, which is enhanced by specific aspects for system pentests:

 Our security analysts rely on a combination of standardized tools, the usd HeroLab Toolchain and manual tests for system-level pentests.
 Our in-house development Icebreaker Platform assumes a central role by enabling a fast and reliable initial analysis of systems.
 Our security analysts base their manual analysis on these findings and analyze all identified services and ports.
 Known ports are analyzed comprehensively based on best practices and through specialized testing methods.
 Unknown ports (for example your in-house development) are analyzed on system level to identify possible attack vectors.

 These checks are included pentests on the network and operating system levels: